 Move forward about 35 years to 1970.
 Physicists Dr. Harold Puthoff and Russell Targ at SRI were contracted by the U.S. government from 1970 to 1995 to study psychic phenomena.
 SRI coined the term Remote Viewing (RV) because all previous terms (telepathy, clairvoyance, etc) all had too much baggage.
 RV is based on a presumption that we have a sense that can pick up a signal, but we must separate it from the noise, namely our analytical mind’s insistence on trying to name this vague, unclear perception.

-Puthoff’s CIA-Initiated Remote Viewing At Stanford Research Institute is the best summation from a hard-science perspective.
+Puthoff’s CIA-Initiated Remote Viewing At Stanford Research Institute is the best declassified summation from a hard-science perspective.

-SRI’s remote viewing program had many remarkable results.
-One such result is explained by Joe McMoneagle, ‘remote viewer agent #001′, in an interview with Tom Csere 5 , “In 1979, most U.S. Intelligence agencies had become aware that the Russians had built what was the largest building under a single roof in the world.
+SRI’s remote viewing program had many remarkable results, and much (90+%) if it remains classified.
+One declassified result is explained by Joe McMoneagle, ‘remote viewer agent #001′, in an interview with Tom Csere 5 , “In 1979, most U.S. Intelligence agencies had become aware that the Russians had built what was the largest building under a single roof in the world.
 No one in these agencies, however, knew what was going on inside.
 I was asked to remote view this facility, and I said I thought they were building a submarine.
 I was also able to provide specific details about this submarine, including its size, armament, hull configuration, and even the projected date of launch.
 As a result of this information I provided, the intelligence community was later able to confirm the existence of the new Soviet “Typhoon”-class submarine–the largest in the world!”

 SRI’s research sheds some light on Upton’s trials.
 In them, the receiver’s drawings always bear a striking resemblance to the original, but are almost always wrong.
 The resemblance goes beyond mere pattern matching.
 I did my own trials starting in 1991 after reading Mental Radio, and this is also true of mine.
 How do the similarities go beyond pattern matching?
 For instance, the angularity (straight, round, wavy, elliptical, slanted, etc.) in Upton’s trials are correct (you can check this out yourself when looking at my own trials, and I’ll highlight a few next).
 This is because—according to SRI— angularity is easier to perceive; the interpretation of the perceptions is hardest.
 Our analytical mind is not content to perceive something yet not know what it is, so it constantly ‘nags’ (names and guesses) at the signal, producing incorrect results.